TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: https://github.com/TexasDIS/metadata/blob/main/controlled_terms/keyword_vocabulary_terms.csv

 **Field Name**: Purpose
-**Description**: Purpose for the creation of this resource and/or expected use.
+**Description**: A description of the purpose for the creation of this digital object and/or the expected use.
 **Use**: Optional
 **Use Condition**: None
 **Accepts Multiple Values**: No